Looking At Broadcom's Recent Whale Trades - NewsBreak

 Related

-Someone with a lot of money to spend has taken a bearish stance on Devon Energy DVN.
+Someone with a lot of money to spend has taken a bearish stance on Diamondback Energy FANG.
 And retail traders should know.
 We noticed this today when the big position showed up on publicly available options history that we track here at Benzinga.
 Whether this is an institution or just...

-A whale with a lot of money to spend has taken a noticeably bearish stance on Alibaba Group Holding.
-Looking at options history for Alibaba Group Holding BABA we detected 53 strange trades.
-If we consider the specifics of each trade, it is accurate to state that 37% of the...
+A whale with a lot of money to spend has taken a noticeably bearish stance on CrowdStrike Holdings.
+Looking at options history for CrowdStrike Holdings CRWD we detected 10 strange trades.
+If we consider the specifics of each trade, it is accurate to state that 40% of the investors opened...

 IN THIS ARTICLE